7.10.2009

 3 rows of 5 circles

 I finished the edges with about 4-5" of the background fabric...
 I choose another polka dot for the backing fabric and used a organic cotton batting.
 Once the 3 layers were pinned together, I tied the quilt in the middle of each of the circle and quilted a few by hand for good measure.
-I liked the combo of the little yard balls and hand quilting for a baby- I remember loving those little yard balls as a kid.
+I liked the combo of the little yard balls and hand quilting for a baby- I remember loving those little yarn balls as a kid.

 Best of Luck on your project...